Graduate Faculty Appointment Policy

 Persons who are not members of the University of Florida faculty may participate on graduate students’ committees or other elements of graduate education through one of several less common mechanisms.
-For example, former University of Florida faculty members who have either retired or resigned may wish to continue (extend) their graduate faculty membership for purposes of continued participation as members of existing University of Florida the supervisory committees; persons affiliated with the University in a senior staff or administrative position, or as an adjunct or visiting faculty member, may be qualified to serve on student committees; people who are unaffiliated with the University may have special talents, skills or expertise that would be of particular value on a committee supervising the studies of a specific graduate student.
+For example, former University of Florida faculty members who have either resigned or had appointments terminated may wish to continue (extend) their graduate faculty membership for purposes of continued participation as members of existing University of Florida the supervisory committees; persons affiliated with the University in a senior staff or administrative position, or as an adjunct or visiting faculty member, may be qualified to serve on student committees; people who are unaffiliated with the University may have special talents, skills or expertise that would be of particular value on a committee supervising the studies of a specific graduate student.
 Departments seeking to determine eligibility for appointment to the Graduate Faculty or for special appointment to a specified student’s supervisory committee should contact the Graduate School for guidance and assistance.

 C. Procedures for Appointment